 You’ve been pondering the menu all day, determining the perfect dish that will satisfy your appetite without any miserable morning-after regret on the bathroom scale.
 With all that focus, you realize you’ve forgotten to eat and arrive at the restaurant ravenous.
-As you await your friends while sipping a glass of pinot noir, the waiter sets down hot crusty baguette and everything goes downhill from there.
+As you await your friends while sipping a glass of pinot noir, the waiter sets down a hot crusty baguette and everything goes downhill from there.

 Dining out doesn’t mean abandoning your dietary principles and going face down in a bacon cheeseburger or a bowl of fettuccine Alfredo.
 These 12 tips will make your next restaurant excursion easier to navigate healthily and perhaps even save you from devouring half the dark chocolate truffle torte your dining companion insisted on ordering.

 How to Make Healthy Choices When Eating Out